vinyldns/vinyldns/modules/docs/src/main/tut/operator/config-api.md

 - [Full Example Config](#full-example-config)

 There are a lot of configuration settings in VinylDNS.
 So much so that it may seem overwhelming to configure vinyldns to your environment.
-This document describes the configuration settings, high-lighting the settings you are _most likely to change_.
+This document describes the configuration settings, highlighting the settings you are _most likely to change_.
 All of the configuration settings are captured at the end.

 It is important to note that the `api` and `portal` have _different_ configuration.
 We will review the configuration